clutterstack/TW5-chooser-horiz/README.md

+To install to a TiddlyWiki running in the browser, drag the plugin from the demo TiddlyWiki at https://clutterstack.github.io/TW5-chooser-horiz/

 # Introduction

 This horizontal chooser widget for TiddlyWiki 5 is an animated chooser that stores the selected value when clicked.
 It allows selection options to be displayed on a horizontal line, and can be dragged to scroll when the options do not all fit within the visible element.